geobtaa/metadata/workflow.md

 **2. Send an email to the Metadata Coordinator**

-**3. The submission will be added to our Collections Management Database** The Metadata Coordinator will assign an alphanumeric code for the group.
+**3. The submission will be added to our collections processing queue** The Metadata Coordinator will assign an alphanumeric code for the group.
 This code will also be added to each metadata record to facilitate administrative tasks and for grouping items by their source.